bartolialberto/Dependencies-Collector/README.md

 The python version used to develop this software is 3.8 The package manager(pip) version used is 21.2.2

-The python modules used/imported in this project:
+The python modules imported in this project:

 ```
 dns